fleek-platform/website/src/content/docs/SDK/IPFS/index.md

 };
 ```

-## addFromPath
+## AddFromPath

-The addFromPath is designed to upload a file or directory located at a given path to IPFS (InterPlanetary File System).
+The `addFromPath` is designed to upload a file or directory located at a given path to IPFS (InterPlanetary File System).
 This function is asynchronous and returns a Promise that resolves to an array containing a single UploadResult object.

 ### Function Signature